rafaeldeflon/Finta_PBI_projects/README.md

 # Finta_PBI_projects

-This is the power BI project for football data analysis from "project Finta".
+This is the power BI project for football data analysis "project Finta".

-(This work is for study purposes and not for profit).
+(This work is for study purposes only).

 ## The files